 If your home is damaged by a fire, the aftermath can be emotionally stressful and financially devastating.
 The loss of your home and personal property inside the home can mean emotional and fiscal challenges.
 Although you may have a homeowner’s insurance policy to cover the loss, insurance carriers often deny valid fire damage claims.
 The stress and anxiety that accompanies a significant fire damage loss will only be exacerbated if your property insurance carrier refuses to rebuild your home and replace lost items.
 Sometimes such denials will come with no reasonable explanation or an explanation that appears dubious on its face.
 Our Florida fire insurance claims law firm has provided an overview of a few important fire insurance claims issues.

-Do I need an insurance claims attorney to assist me in pursuing my fire damage claim?
+Do you need an insurance claims attorney to assist you in pursuing your fire damage claim?

 If you file a claim with your insurer that is not initially denied, the insurance company will likely undertake an investigation.
 Insurance companies routinely investigate the cause of a fire, the extent of the fire damage, and the value of the loss.
 Insurance carriers are notorious for blaming homeowners for a fire damage loss.
 Sometimes these allegations are made even though there is no evidence from fire inspectors employed by government entities suggesting that a fire was intentionally started, such as the indication of the use of an accelerant.